-Born in Danbury, CT, Melissa Desmond Mohammadi currently lives and works in San Francisco, CA. She earned a BFA with a concentration in painting and printmaking from Rhode Island College (Providence, RI) and an MFA from Southern Methodist University (Dallas, TX).
+Born in Danbury, CT, Melissa Desmond Mohammadi currently lives and works in the San Francisco Bay Area in California.
+She earned a BFA with a concentration in painting and printmaking from Rhode Island College (Providence, RI) and an MFA from Southern Methodist University (Dallas, TX).
 She has enjoyed the generous support of awards including Meadows Scholarship Award, the Cerrino Fellowship, and the Rigsby Grant.
-Her work has been exhibited nationally.
-She lives, works, and roams with her husband and three mostly auto-didactic children, who explore their education at home and all over the country.